 Yet, as discussed in Section IV, the findings also raise some serious concerns as to the interaction between the paper deal, sellers’ on-the-ground practices, and consumer psychology.
-First, the results show that sellers typically refuse to depart from the harshest (“no refund”) policy terms, where we should arguably expect gaps the most.
-These results suggest that regulators should not rule out the need to regulate seemingly harsh terms solely on the premise that sellers will not enforce them vis-à-vis one-time, non-opportunistic consumers.
+First, the results show that sellers typically refuse to depart from the harshest (“no refund”) policy terms, an area where we should arguably expect to find the most gaps.
+These results suggest that regulators should not rule out the need to regulate seemingly harsh terms based solely on the premise that sellers will not enforce them vis-à-vis one-time, non-opportunistic consumers.

-Second, the findings reveal that stores vary in their departure decisions—even when the paper contract and various store characteristics are controlled for.
-The Article argues that in view of inadequate informational flows, the observed variation might harm consumers’ decision-making process both ex ante—prior to making the purchase, and ex post, when deciding whether to return a product to the seller.
-This is because consumers will be unable to distinguish between stores that offer better terms in practice and those that strictly adhere to their terms, and may end up either entering into inefficient transactions or refraining from making efficient purchases.
-Ex post, this identification problem might discourage consumers from trying to make returns in stores that will likely depart from their unconditional paper policies in their favor.
-Else, they may inefficiently try to make returns in stores that would not budge.
+Second, the findings reveal that stores vary in their departure or gap decisions, even when the paper contract and various store characteristics are controlled for.
+The Article argues that in view of inadequate informational flows, the observed variation might harm consumers’ decision making process both ex ante, prior to making the purchase, and ex post, when deciding whether to return a product to the seller.
+This is because consumers will be unable to distinguish between stores that offer better terms in practice and those that strictly adhere to their terms, and may therefore ultimately either enter into inefficient transactions or refrain from making efficient purchases.
+Ex post, this identification problem might discourage consumers from trying to make returns in stores that would actually be likely to depart from their unconditional paper policies in their favor, or it could lead to consumers inefficiently attempting to make returns in stores that would not budge.

 Finally, the findings presented in Section II show that sellers use a complaint-based mechanism to segment consumers, while departing from the contract in favor of complainers twice as often as they do in favor of non-complainers.
 This Article acknowledges that sellers may apply complaint-based screening benevolently, using consumer assertiveness as a proxy for the merits of the claim or the value of the concession to the consumer.
 Yet, based on accumulating empirical evidence, this Article argues that this proxy might generate inefficient outcomes.
-This is because consumers are contract formalists, and are thus unlikely to complain when the seller refers them to the policy’s clear and unconditional language, even if they have a valid claim, and even if their benefit from the concession exceeds the costs to the seller of granting the concession.
+This is because consumers are contract formalists, and are thus unlikely to complain when the seller refers them to the policy’s clear and unconditional language, even if the consumers have a valid claim, and even if the consumer’s benefit from the concession exceeds the costs to the seller of granting it.
 The Article proceeds to propose that the observed complaint-based screening might also yield regressive distributional effects.
-Evidence suggests that minority members often feel less entitled, and are consequently less likely to complain, compared to people belonging to the majority.
-Drawing on this research, the Article suggests that the Gap may help those who are better off already, while harming the less empowered consumers.
-Section V and VI discuss policy implications, as well as implications for the field.
+Evidence suggests that minority group members often feel less entitled, and are consequently less likely to complain than are people belonging to majority groups.
+Drawing on this research, the Article suggests that the gap may help those who are already better off, while harming less empowered consumers.
+Sections V and VI discuss policy implications, as well as implications for the field.

 I. Background and Motivation: The Gap theory and Gap Skepticism